badoet/ionic-framework/angular/BREAKING.md

 ### Attributes Renamed

-Previously to position the item options inside of an `ion-item-sliding` the `side` attribute would be used with one of the following values: `"left"`, `"right"`.
+Previously to position the item options inside of an `syg-item-sliding` the `side` attribute would be used with one of the following values: `"left"`, `"right"`.

 These values have been renamed to `"start"` and `"end"` to better align with our support for RTL.